 Historically, demand for snow and ice control equipment for light trucks has been influenced by general economic conditions in the United States, as well as local economic conditions in the snow-belt regions in North America.
-During the last few years, economic conditions throughout the United States have been extremely weak, although they began to improve in 2011, they may not become strong in the foreseeable future.
+During the last few years, economic conditions throughout the United States have been extremely weak.
+Although conditions improved in 2011 and 2012, they may not become strong in the foreseeable future.
 Weakened economic conditions may cause our end-users to delay purchases of replacement snow and ice control equipment and instead repair their existing equipment, leading to a decrease in our sales of new equipment.
 Weakened economic conditions may also cause our end-users to delay their purchases of new light trucks.
-Because our end-users tend to purchase new snow and ice control equipment concurrent with their purchase of new light trucks, their delay in purchasing new light trucks can also result in the deferral of their purchases of new snow and ice control equipment.

-The deferral of new equipment purchases during periods of weak economic conditions may negatively affect our results of operations, financial condition and ability to pay dividends.
+Because our end-users tend to purchase new snow and ice control equipment with their purchase of new light trucks, their delay in purchasing new light trucks can also result in the deferral of their purchases of new snow and ice control equipment purchases during periods of weak economic conditions may negatively affect our results of operations, financial condition and ability to pay dividends.